In this section we offer you basic and accessible information on how to get to La Pedrera, its opening times and the rates for day visits.

 People with disabilities access to the building without queuing and through the main door of Passeig de Gràcia.

-The visit to La Pedrera by day includes a visit to the temporary exhibition.
+The visit to La Pedrera by day includes a visit to the temporary exhibition (when there is an exhibition).
 But you can also visit only the temporary exhibition, which offers reduced entrance for people with disabilities at a price of €4 per person.

 La Pedrera Essential tour